 448. Online platforms have made a substantial contribution to the digital transformation taking place during the coronavirus pandemic, such as by providing online marketplaces and videoconferencing systems used for teleworking (OECD, 2020b).
-This is reflected, for example, in the sharp increase

-S CHART 119 Use of transaction platforms in Germany increased significantly during the coronavirus pandemic1 in the use of digital platforms.
-Analysis of selected marketplaces used to conduct transactions in goods and services in Germany during the coronavirus pandemic reveals growth in all areas with the exception of the accommodation sector (Hildenbrand et al., 2021).
+This is reflected, for example, in the sharp increase in the use of digital platforms.
+Analysis of selected marketplaces used to conduct transactions in goods and services in Germany during the coronavirus pandemic reveals growth in all areas with the exception of the accommodation sector (Hildenbrand et al., 2021). > BACKGROUND INFO 11 In particular the increase in online delivery services, B2C and C2C marketplaces as well as medical appointment booking platforms confirms the currently available anecdotal evidence (The Economist, 2020). > CHART 119

-1 - Growth in internet traffic on transaction platforms.
-2 - Transaction between two or more companies (business-to-business).
-3 - Transaction between companies and consumers (business-to-consumer) or between private persons (consumer-to-consumer).
+Growth in internet traffic on transaction platforms.
+Transaction between two or more companies (business-to-business).
+Transaction between companies and consumers (business-to-consumer) or between private persons (consumer-to-consumer).